yagos17/yagos17/README.md

 ---

 <p align="center">
-  💻 Computer Science student with a background in IT, passionate about data and creating innovative, impactful solutions.
+💻 Computer Science student with a background in IT and a genuine passion for data, technology, and innovation.
-  I strive to turn information into value, constantly improving my skills and exploring new possibilities.
+  I’m driven by the purpose of transforming information into value by developing creative, functional, and impactful solutions.

+🚀 Currently, I’m on a continuous learning journey, always seeking to explore new technologies, deepen my skills in Python, SQL, Data Analysis, and Systems Development, and engage in projects that combine purpose with efficiency.

+👨‍💻 I value challenges and believe in the power of curiosity and hands-on experience to generate real results.
+On my GitHub, you’ll find projects that reflect my learning journey, commitment, and desire to make a difference through technology.
 </p>

 ---